languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 TODO:
  -load (language-specific) abbreviations from external file -OpenOffice.org: make the dialog modal
- -GUI: put nice icon in window corner (currently work only if resource/TrayIcon.png is exists relative to the directory where LanguageTool was started) -Auto-reload rules if file timestamp has changed?
+ -GUI: put nice icon in window corner (currently works only if resource/TrayIcon.png is exists relative to the directory where LanguageTool was started) -Auto-reload rules if file timestamp has changed?
  -clean up rule descriptions so that they coherently contain the error or the rule